230Daniel/Utili/README.md

 4. Change directory into the repository root: `cd Utili`
 5. Copy the example configuration files: `cp -r config-example config`
 6. Modify the files in the `config` folder as per the instructions in the Configuration section below.
-7. Start the containers: `docker compose up -d`
+7. Start the containers: `docker compose up -d`.
+It will probably take ages to build.
 8. Monitor the container logs to check for any errors: `docker compose logs (bot|backend|postgres|nginx)`
+9. Optionally run `docker system prune` to delete build caches and free up space.
+(Building will take ages still in subsequent runs).

 ### Configuration